NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 * Added logic to prevent duplicate fetching of data for Clinical Analysis survival plots and optimize rendering. <!--PRTL-2910-->
 * Added a button to clear searches for certain Portal search controls that were previously missing this ability. <!--PRTL-2900-->
 * Reduced whitespace between Oncogrid and its control panel to optimize spacing and layout. <!--PRTL-2899-->
+* Made entire Clinical Analysis results page responsive (card columns now scale & stack in response to the size of the browser window). <!--PRTL-2882-->
+* Replaced Clinical Analysis function for printing clinical cards to a single PDF file, with more flexible functionality to instead download all the cards in SVG and/or PNG format.

 ### Bugs Fixed Since Last Release